phorward/libphorward/README.md

 The Phorward Toolkit is developed and maintained by Jan Max Meyer, Phorward Software Technologies.

-This work is the result of several years experiencing in parser development systems, and has been preceded by the open source parser generators UniCC (http://unicc.phorward-software.com/) and JS/CC (http://jscc.brobston.com).
-It shall be the final step for an ultimate, powerful compiler toolchain, mainly focusing on compiler-frontends.
-A sister project is the pynetree parsing library (http://pynetree.org) which is written in and for the Python programming language.
-It shares the same BNF-syntax for expressing grammars.
+This work is the result of several years experiencing in parser development systems.
 Help of any kind to extend and improve this software is always appreciated.

+Some other projects by the author are

+- *pynetree* (http://www.pynetree.org): A light-weight parsing toolkit written in pure Python.
+- *UniCC* (http://unicc.phorward-software.com): Universal, target-language independent LALR(1) parser generator.
+- *JS/CC* (http://jscc.brobston.com): The JavaScript parser generator.

 LICENSE